 Priority Oyster Aquaculture Areas (POAA) are areas that have been assessed as suitable for aquaculture based on their location, and environmental and socioeconomic suitability criteria.
+There are no POAA in the Evans River.

-This strategy includes the following aquaculture and commercial fishing criteria in its RED and ORANGE zones.
+This strategy includes commercial fishing criteria in its ORANGE zone.

-- RED zones include POAA and the adjoining 50-metre buffer - ORANGE zones are commercial fishing areas used by commercial fishers to access waterways and undertake their operations.
+ORANGE zones are areas that may be used by commercial fishers to access waterways and undertake their operations.